 2005 2004 2003

-(A Amounts in milli ons)
+(Amo unts in mil lions)

-Capital expenditures \$ 49.3 \$ 45.2 \$ 28.8
+Capital expenditures \$49.3 \$45.2 \$28.8

 Depreciation expense 59.8 62.5 61.6

 Capital expenditures were funded primarily by operating cash flows and, to a lesser extent, by bank borrowings.
 In 2005, our capital expenditures focused on new product development, information technology infrastructure and cost reduction opportunities.
 In 2003 and 2004, capital expenditures were invested in new and replacement machinery and equipment, information technology and acquisition integration activities, including structures and equipment required at receiving facilities.
 Capital expenditures in 2004 include approximately \$5 million for the purchase of a building we previously leased for the manufacture of valves.
-In each year, capital expenditures were less than depreciation expense due to excess capacity and the upgrading of equipment through integration processes.
-In 2006, our capital expenditures are focused on capacity expansion, enterprise resource planning application upgrades (Project STAR: Simplification and Teamwork Accelerates Results), information technology infrastructure and cost reduction opportunities and are expected to be between \$70 million and \$75 million.
+In each year, capital expenditures were less than depreciation expense due to excess capacity and the upgrading of equipment through integration upgrades (Project STAR: Simplification and Teamwork Accelerates Results), information technology infrastructure and cost reduction opportunities and are expected to be between \$70 million and \$75 million.
 Certain of our facilities may face capacity constraints in the foreseeable future, which may lead to higher capital expenditure levels.